Travel advice for pilgrims to Mecca (Hajj and Umrah)

 - Cough or sneeze into your elbow if paper tissues are unavailable.

 - Avoid direct contact with infected people (with symptoms such as coughing, sneezing, vomiting or diarrhoea) or their possessions.

 - Use caution when eating at food stands.
 Avoid meat that is not thoroughly cooked or unpasteurised milk (particularly camel milk).

 - Drink bottled water.

-- Only sealed / canned foods or foods in small packages available for inspection can be brought into Saudi Arabia.
+- Only sealed / canned foods or foods in small packages that can be easily inspected may be brought into Saudi Arabia.

 If you become ill on the journey

 - Bring a first aid kit with sufficient amounts of regular medication, and treatment for diarrhoea.
 Extra liquid intake is recommended to compensate for dehydration due to diarrhoea and/or sweating.
 Salts for oral rehydration solutions are available from pharmacies.

 - If you feel ill during your stay, seek help from available health professionals.

 - Avoid mixing with people if you have diarrhoea or influenza-like symptoms to avoid spreading disease to others.